 The process of tracking temporary repairs throughout all divisions in Central Hudson is a complex one requiring interfacing of multiple systems and coordination of several organizations.
-Currently, Central Hudson has developed an automated system to track temporary repairs and produce reports for line crews and supervisors to better manage the process.
+Central Hudson has developed an automated system to track temporary repairs and produce reports for line crews and supervisors to better manage the process.
 The system has automated most of the work associated with tracking temporary repairs, but manual intervention is still required.
 Central Hudson continues to utilize contact (stray) voltage technicians to update the inventory annually.

-Overall, Central Hudson completed permanent repairs on 39 out of 41 locations (95.12%) identified in 2021.
-Of the repairs completed, 35 were completed within the 90 day time frame stated in the Order (89.74%).
-Of the six overdue repairs, four were completed within 30 days following their respective due dates.
-The remaining two (2) open orders are currently in construction.
+Central Hudson completed permanent repairs on 17 out of 24 locations (70.83%) identified in 2022.
+Of the repairs completed, thirteen (13) were completed within the 90-day time frame stated in the Order (76.47%).
+Of the seven (7) overdue repairs, two (2) were completed within 30 days following their respective due dates.
+Two (2) overdue repairs were completed within 90 days of their respective due dates.
+Two (2) overdue repairs are currently in construction.
+One (1) overdue repair is currently in estimating.
+The remaining four (4) open orders are not yet due.

-Many factors can contribute to temporary repairs being completed outside of the 90 day window.
-For example, the process of getting a work order created, estimate generated, and highway permits obtained can cause the permanent repair to be completed outside of the 90 day timeframe.
+Many factors can contribute to temporary repairs being completed outside of the 90-day window.
+For example, the process of getting a work order created, estimate generated, and highway permits obtained can cause the permanent repair to be completed outside of the 90-day timeframe.
 Other conditions outside of Central Hudson's control that can cause delays include weather, field conditions, equipment rentals, and available load capacity due to switching requirements.
 Similar to deficiencies identified during inspections, qualified personnel prioritize temporary repairs based on circuit reliability and public safety.